nedbat/bigo/proposal.md

     - How to figure Big-O
         - Decide what N means (the size of your data)
         - Count the steps in a typical run of the code
-            - what is a step?
-Doesn't really matter
+            - What is a step?
+                - Any unit of work that doesn't depend on N
+                - Differences between different units can be glossed over
         - Discard lower-order components and coefficients
+            - We only need the long-term growth, so only keep the most significant parts
     - An example: `find_mom()`
+        - Searches a list of pairs
         - O(N)
     - Another example: `how_many_grandmothers()`
+        - Calls `find_mom()` once for each mom
+        - N times O(N)
         - O(N**2)
 - More theory (7 min)
-    - The graph
+    - The graph of different runtimes
-        - ideal: O(1)
+        - Ideal: O(1)
-        - avoid: O(N**2)
+        - Avoid: O(N**2)
     - Python primitives and their complexities
+        - Table of operations for list, dict, set
     - Last example: point matching, linear search vs clever O(1)
+        - Real code: small code is O(N), big code is O(1)
-        - size of code can be misleading
+        - Size of code can be misleading
 - Other points (6 min)
     - Often, big-O doesn't matter
         - "Fancy algorithms are slow when N is small, and N is usually small."